-Who pays for your eligible dental services - this plan, both you and this plan or just you?
+Who pays for your eligible dental services - this plan, both this plan and you, or just you?
 That depends.
 This section gives the general rule and explains these key terms:

 - Your out-of-network deductible

 - Your copayments

-- Your out-of-network orthodontic treatment maximum works
+- Your out-of-network orthodontic treatment maximum

 - Your dental emergency services maximum